HASEL-UZH/PersonalAnalytics/documentation/PRIVACY.md

 To manually review, modify and delete the collected data, the user needs to open the `pa.dat` file using [SQLite Browser](https://sqlitebrowser.org/).

 In the settings, the user can enable or disable the different data trackers.
+In case a user is doing sensitive work, she can temporarily pause PersonalAnalytics (via the context menu) or shut it down completely.

 During research studies, the researchers might ask users (i.e. study participants) to share the collected data with the researchers.
 They might or might not offer to obfuscate the collected data beforehand.
 This step depends entirely on the researchers and the owners and contributors of this project have no control and/or responsibility over this step.
 They encourage any researchers who use PersonalAnalytics for their research projects, to (1) be very transparent with what data is collected, (2) what the collected data will be used for (once the participants shares it with the researchers), (3) to only collect the absolute minimum of data, (4) to provide participants with a consent form to allow them to give informed consent on the collected data and its usage, and (5) to allow participants to require the deletion of their data.